TianCater/Fin_Metrics871_Prac_Exam/README.md

 <p><img
 src="README_files/figure-html/Plot%20the%20capped%20indexes-2.png" /><!-- --></p>
 <h1 id="question-4">Question 4</h1>
+<p>For this question I using the Top 40 Index data from question 3 to
+calculate the concentration of returns among the ALSI constituents (J200) by considering it from a Principal Component Analysis (PCA) perspective.</p>
+<p>I plot the Scree plot (percentage of explained variances) and the
+Cos2 plot for the constituants that explain most of the volatility (Quality of representation).</p>
+<p>Note that; A high cos2 indicates a good representation of the
+variable on the principal component.
+Whereas a low cos2 indicates that the variable is not perfectly represented by the PCs.</p>
+<h2 id="scree-plot">Scree plot</h2>
 <div class="sourceCode" id="cb42"><pre class="sourceCode r"><code class="sourceCode r"><span id="cb42-1"><a href="#cb42-1" aria-hidden="true" tabindex="-1"></a>pacman<span class="sc">::</span><span class="fu">p_load</span>(<span class="st">&quot;RiskPortfolios&quot;</span>, <span class="st">&quot;FactoMineR&quot;</span>, <span class="st">&quot;factoextra&quot;</span>, <span class="st">&quot;broom&quot;</span>)</span>
 <span id="cb42-2"><a href="#cb42-2" aria-hidden="true" tabindex="-1"></a></span>
 <span id="cb42-3"><a href="#cb42-3" aria-hidden="true" tabindex="-1"></a><span class="co">#  Extract the weighted returns for each constituent from Q3, and change to wide format to use princomp.</span></span>